 If you can afford to pay your rent, you should pay it.
-There is no rent holiday and evictions are only temporarily paused.
+There is no rent holiday and from 21 September the courts start to deal with evictions again.

 If you can’t afford your rent because of the coronavirus outbreak you should email or message your landlord.
 Legally you still owe rent but your landlord may be willing to compromise.